mazimpakar/Pitch-Projects/README.md

 Pitch-project
 ###  Description

-#### This application  allows users to create,submit,vote pitches and add comments on the pitch
+#### This application  allows users to create,submit,      vote pitches and add comments on the pitch
 #### By **Mazimpaka M.Rose**

 ### BDD